JackTheWebDev/calculator/README.md

-# caclulator
+# calculator
-A Html Caclulator
+an html calculator